Triquanta/drupal-project/README.md

 git add .
 git commit -m "Initial commit based on github.com/Triquanta/drupal-project"
 ```
-Now you can do whatever is appropriate for your git work flow, like initialize git flow (`git flow init`), link your new git repo to a new remote origin (`git remote add ...`), and pushing to origin.
+Now you can do whatever is appropriate for your git workflow, like initialize git flow (`git flow init`), link your new git repo to a new remote origin (`git remote add ...`), and pushing to origin.

 ## Install a website

-First make sure you already have a working local empty MySql database prepared.
+First make sure you already have a working local empty MySQL database prepared.

 Then a fresh standard Drupal site can then be installed by executing: